microsoft/PythonProgrammingPuzzles/puzzles/README.md

             return ans

         return min(li) > 1 and len(li) == k and all((1 + prod(li[:i] + li[i + 1:])) % li[i] == 0 for i in range(k))

+    def sol(k=5):
+        """Find k positive integers such that each integer divides (the product of the rest plus 1)."""
     ```
     <details><summary>1 hand-written solution </summary>